Landmark Moments Of Commodore

 In 1982, their timeless classic the Commodore 64 quickly followed, boasting significantly improved capabilities over the VIC-20.
 Also, it was priced markedly lower than many of its competitors, allowing them to market towards the home user aggressively.

 1984 brought a dramatic change to the company with Jack Tramiel resigning from the company he had founded.
 Relations between Gould and Tramiel had reached a low, resulting in a split.
 Without its founder, they needed to fight back with a plan for the future.
-Significantly, acquisition of a small company called Amiga Corporation featured heavily in these plans.
+Significantly, the acquisition of a small company called Amiga Corporation featured heavily in these plans.
 This would prove invaluable in the next phase of its life as leaders in home computing.

 Where Are They Now?

 Sadly Commodore finally declared themselves bankrupt in 1994.
-Whilst they were a leading force for throughout the 1980s, not investing in innovation led to their downfall.
+Whilst they were a leading force throughout the 1980s, not investing in innovation led to their downfall.
 Continuing to push ageing Amiga technology that meant they were not able to keep up with emerging PC technologies.